 - Unsalted nuts

-- Pre-washed fruit like apples, pears, bananas and grapes
+- Pre-washed fruit such as apples, pears, bananas and grapes

 - Dried fruit